- Dr Radhika Govinda

 - study of South Asian societies

-I am also now Primary Investigator on a new project: Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK (2017-2019), which is funded by the UK-India Educational Research Initiative.
+I am Primary Investigator on an international project, Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK (2017-2019), which is funded by the UK-India Educational Research Initiative.

 Much of my teaching is closely connected with my research.
 I teach on Contemporary Feminist Debates; Gender and Development; Gender, Marginality and Social Change; South Asia: Culture, Politics and Economy; and Religion and Society.
 Some of my teaching extends beyond my research interests, and includes my teaching on Sustainable Development 1a and 2a.